gbdev/gbdev.github.io/list/to_c_or_not_to_c.md

 # Emulators and debuging tools
 Accurate emulators and debugging tools are tremendously helpful for testing and tracking down problems.
 The following Game Boy emulators provide excellent accuracy and include a variety of different features.

-* [BGB](http://bgb.bircd.org) has a convenient debugger, though its minimal interface can be confusing at first.
+* [BGB](http://bgb.bircd.org) has a convenient (ASM) debugger, though its minimal interface can be confusing at first.
 It is available for Windows only, but runs almost flawlessly with Wine.

 * [Emulicious](https://emulicious.net/) includes powerful tools such as a profiler and source-level debugging for ASM and C via a [VS Code debug adapter](https://marketplace.visualstudio.com/items?itemName=emulicious.emulicious-debugger).
 It runs on Linux, Windows, MacOS and any other operating systems that supports Java SE.

-* [Same Boy](https://sameboy.github.io/features/) is user friendly and has a wide range of powerful debugging features.
+* [Same Boy](https://sameboy.github.io/features/) is user friendly and has a wide range of powerful (ASM) debugging features.
 It runs on Windows and MacOS.

 * [Gambatte](http://github.com/sinamas/gambatte) lacks a debugger and must be compiled from source, but is packaged both in [RetroArch](http://retroarch.com) (Linux, Windows and Mac) and [BizHawk](http://tasvideos.org/BizHawk.html) (Windows-only).